Hochschild cohomology of generalised Grassmannians: Introduction

-Let us now explain our results.
-As explained in \cref{subsection:hochschild-cohomology} we can assume that~$G$ is \emph{simple}, with the semisimple case being treated by the K\"unneth formula for Hochschild cohomology.
-Our first result is a positive answer to the vanishing question suggested above in an important class of examples.
-For generalised Grassmannians it can be deduced from the vanishing results in \cite{MR1016881}, but we will give a streamlined proof of it below.
-The vanishing in the adjoint case in type~A is new as far as we know.
-The notions of (co)minuscule and (co)adjoint are introduced in \cref{subsection:partial-flag-varieties}, in particular the following theorem concerns the varieties listed in \cref{table:cominuscule,table:adjoint,table:coadjoint}.
+\paragraph{Vanishing} The first result we describe is a positive answer to the vanishing question suggested above in an important class of examples.
+The notions of (co)minuscule and (co)adjoint are recalled in \cref{subsection:partial-flag-varieties}, in particular the following theorem concerns the varieties listed in \cref{table:cominuscule,table:adjoint,table:coadjoint}.

-\begin{alphatheorem}[Vanishing] Let~$G/P$ be either a generalised Grassmannian which is (co)minuscule or (co)adjoint, or an adjoint partial flag variety in type~A. Then
+\begin{alphatheorem}[Vanishing] Let~$G/P$ be either a generalised Grassmannian which is (co)minu\-scule or (co)adjoint, or an adjoint partial flag variety in type~$\mathrm{A}_n$.
+Then